What Is Schema Markup, Importance in SEO and How to implement it

 • Used for news articles, blog posts, and other written content.

-• It shows additional data like publish date, author name, and featured image.
+• It shows additional data like publishing date, author name, and featured image.

 2. Local Business Schema